terraform-kops/terraform-provider-kops/docs/data-sources/cluster.md

 The following arguments are supported:

 - `manifest` - (Computed) - String - Manifest is a path to the manifest that defines the addon.

+### config_store_spec

+ConfigStoreSpec configures the stores that nodes use to get their configuration.

+#### Argument Reference

+The following arguments are supported:

+- `base` - (Computed) - String - Base is the VFS path where we store configuration for the cluster<br />This might be different than the location where the cluster spec itself is stored,<br />both because this must be accessible to the cluster,<br />and because it might be on a different cloud or storage system (etcd vs S3).
+- `keypairs` - (Computed) - String - Keypairs is the VFS path to where certificates and corresponding private keys are stored.
+- `secrets` - (Computed) - String - Secrets is the VFS path to where secrets are stored.

 ### cloud_provider_spec